-Questions about resumé basics are answered on the Resumé Glossary page—especially questions about terminology, types of resumés, document formats, and resumé technology.
+Questions about resumé basics are answered on the Resumé Encyclopedia page—especially questions about terminology, types of resumés, document formats, and resumé technology.

 OUR #1 RESUMÉ TIP:

 Some of it has become badly outdated since it was first written.
 That doesn’t stop it from being recycled.
-And a lot of it also gets taken badly out of context in the process.
-For instance, some of the conventional resumé advice (like “keep it on one page”) was originally aimed at junior job-seekers, and never did apply to more experienced people.
+And a lot of it also gets taken badly out of context when it is picked up from an old source and dropped into the latest hype.
+For instance, some of the conventional resumé advice (like “keep it on one page,”) was originally aimed at junior job-seekers, and never did apply to more experienced people.